pbouda/peterbouda.eu/content/pages/profile.rst

 * **Timeframe: 01/2011 -- 12/2011 (one year)**
 * **Roles: Consultant and developer**
 * **Technologies: Python, PyQt, NLP**

+The development of Poio GRAID was a cooperation between the "Centro Interdisciplinar de Documentação Linguística e Social" and the University of Bamberg.
+The goal was to prototype a user interface that allowed linguists to annotate data according to the GRAID ("Grammatical Relations and Animacy in Discourse") system.
+I planned and implemented the solution and used PyQt for the platform independent user interface.

 App Linguadict for Nokia Meego and Symbian